GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * So after conv8 we can continue like that without decreasing the size but the no of layers will also be increased.
 * So we have to decrease the size of image by maxpooling or 3x3 with stride 2 so that size will be reduced and also the receptive field increses 2 times from now.
-*  So firstly we will look into the code of part-3 convolutions.**I am remianding once again that left and right side structures are same.you can have a look into my video if you didnt understood my architecture at once.**
+*  So firstly we will look into the code of part-3 convolutions.**I am reminding once again that left and right side structures are same.you can have a look into my video if you didnt understood my architecture at once.**
 * **We can also find a dark thick line beside our convolution path which is skip connection.**
 ```
     # it is a 3x3 convolution with stride2 for decreasing in size of image.